2018/19 6U-7U Winter SKILLS & Spring

 - 8-10 Players

-SKILLS focuses on teaching players the essential topics for 6U-7U players in conjunction with the Skyline Player Development Plan, our soccer development model.
+- SKILLS focuses on teaching players the essential topics for players in conjunction with the Skyline Player Development Curriculum, that’s been designed by all DOC’s and Technical Director.
 At SKILLS, players will be grouped to enhance the learning process.
-Players may be moved between groups through the program to help find a place where a player will gain the most out of training.

 Uniforms and Equipment

-Skyline is now an Adidas club and requires Adidas uniforms beginning with the Fall 2017 season.
+Skyline is now an adidas club and requires adidas uniforms beginning with the Fall 2017 season.
 The cost of the new full kit is about $65.
+For ordering and more information go to our Uniforms page in the menu above.

-Shinguards: All players are required to wear shin guards under their socks to all practices and games.
+- Shin guards: All players are required to wear shin guards during all training and matches.

-Cleats: All players are strongly encouraged to buy cleats to wear to practices and games.
-Cleats are not required.
+- Cleats: All players are strongly encouraged to purchase cleats to wear in training and matches.

-Water Bottle: All players should bring their own water bottle to all practices and games.
+- Water Bottle: All players should bring their own water to all training and matches.

 Get Involved With Your Child’s Team